AbdelrhmanIbrahim/rendering/readme.md

 - hiddenline mode ✔
 - emit line strip only when face is ccw ✔
 - mesh picking ✔
-- moving picked entities
+- moving picked meshes ✔
+- OI and OD transparency like weighted average or depth peeling (nvidia bookmark and https://m.habr.com/en/post/457292/)
+- continue in real time rendering book
 - MSAA enable when needed
-- OI and OD transparency like weighted average or depth peeling
-- continue in real time rendering book
+- orbiting camera
+- application state (e.g. Picking state)
+- selection mamager
+- 3d objects outlines
 - shadows
 - we do alot of fetching then uploading data to gpu even if there's no change to the data (do some kind of lazy updating)
 - slerp (https://www.geometrictools.com/Documentation/FastAndAccurateSlerp.pdf)